Visiting Aeroe in Winter

 There is some misinformation online, with booking platforms claiming that places are closed, when that is not correct.
 It is just that many local places do not advertise on the major booking websites.

-Torvet 3 - Helle’s comfortable apartment suite.
+• Torvet 3 - Helle’s comfortable apartment suite.
 Right on the town square.
 Book through Airbnb €

-Ellys house – A cute little self-catering historic house for two people.
+• Ellys house – A cute little self-catering historic house for two people.
 Right in the town centre and close to the bakeries.
-It will make you feel like a local ;-) available through info@danishislandweddings.com €
+It will make you feel like a local ;-) available through info@danishislandweddings.com

-Ærøhus Hotel – Traditional & cosy hotel & restaurant, centrally located.
+• Ærøhus Hotel – Traditional & cosy hotel & restaurant, centrally located.
 Great for larger groups. €€

-The Monica – exceptionally stylish, but a little pricey and you can also rent the whole house
+• The Monica – exceptionally stylish, and you can also rent the whole house.
+It is expensive but fabulous. €€€€

-Pension Vestergade 44 - A magnificent large town house with 11 rooms.
+• Pension Vestergade 44 - A magnificent large town house with 11 rooms.
 In winter it operates as a whole house rental only, self catering is possible.
-Fabulous for wedding parties €€€€
+Fabulous for wedding parties €€€

 There is also some cheaper accommodation out of town - but you need a car, or use our free buses

-Marta’s Cottage - a really nice cottage in Tranderup in the middle of the island.
+• Marta’s Cottage - a really nice cottage in Tranderup in the middle of the island.
 Close to the bus route and a small convenience store.

-Pedersminde - a magnificent country house in Stokkeby, about 6km form Ærøskøbing - you really need your own transport for this one.
+• Pedersminde - a magnificent country house in Stokkeby, about 6km form Ærøskøbing - you really need your own transport for this one.
 It’s on Airbnb. €

-Gravendal - Run by the lovely Mette.
+• Gravendal - Run by the lovely Mette.
 Nordic style, beautiful old garden and set close to the sea in stunning surroundings. €

 And in Marstal (12 km from Ærøskøbing) you could try

-Udsigten Hotel with a great location by the sea in Marstal - note the restaurant is shut for the winter.
-A good selection of room choices, depending on your budget and many have great views.
+• Udsigten Hotel, with a great location by the sea in Marstal - note the restaurant is shut for the winter.
+A good selection of room choices, depending on your budget, and many have great views.
 Ideal for larger groups €

-Femmasteren - by the harbour in Marstal and is a hostel as well as a hotel.
+• Femmasteren - by the harbour in Marstal and is a hostel as well as a hotel.
 Great for larger groups.
 Your host Ulla will take good care of you - both are good value. €

 Places to Eat

-Open during November and December are:
+Open during December & Januaryin Ærøskøbing are:

-KEFS café - charming atmosphere, good coffee and sandwiches, and the only place open before 10:00!
-Open Wed-Fri 9:00-15:00 Sat & Sun 9:00-14:00 €
+• KEFS café - charming atmosphere, good coffee and sandwiches, and the only place open before 10:00!
+Open Wed-Fri 9:00-15:00 Sat & Sun 9:00-14:00 €.
+Stays open in January.

-Landbogaarden (and see our Blog on their Winter Wedding Dinners).
+• Landbogaarden (and see our Blog on their Winter Wedding Dinners).
 Cool bar & family run restaurant.
-Open Friday and Saturday from 18:00, and also Tuesdays for the brilliant winter wedding specials menu (highly recommended). €
+Open Friday and Saturday from 18:00. €.
+Closed in January.

-Restaurant Bonsack – The restaurant in Hotel Ærøhus, great for larger groups.
+• Restaurant Bonsack – The restaurant in Hotel Ærøhus, great for larger groups.
 Open Mon-Sat from 18:00 ~ €€

-Kraut and Koala – Outstanding tiny restaurant, focusing on local products.
+• Kraut and Koala – Outstanding tiny restaurant, focusing on local products.
 5 course meals and excellent wines.
 Situated by the harbour – you’ll need to book.
 Fridays and Saturdays only from 18:15 but they will take bookings other days for bigger groups. €€€€

 And outside of Ærøskøbing

-Café Arthur, Søby Great location on Søby harbour – open every day 12:00- 20:00 for good value simple food and good beer.
+• Café Arthur, Søby - Great location on Søby harbour – open every day 12:00- 20:00 for good value simple food and good beer.
 Closes for winter break from 21 Dec to 20 Mar. €

-Marstang, in Marstal – excellent restaurant with friendly service – café 10:00-17:00, restaurant 17:00-21:30.
-Reopens 10 Nov. €€€
+• Marstang, in Marstal – excellent restaurant with friendly service – café 10:00-17:00, restaurant 17:00-21:30. €€€.
+Closed in January.

-Cafe Maris by the ferry in Marstal - newly opened - Tues-Thurs 1:00-19:00 €
+• Cafe Maris by the ferry in Marstal - newly opened - Tues-Thurs 11:00 -19:00 €

-Cafe Vaffelhuset in the main street in Marstal - open every day, usually 09:30 to 22:00 €
+• Cafe Vaffelhuset in the main street in Marstal - open every day, usually 09:30 to 22:00 €

-Hotel Marstal Mon-Saturday from 16:30 €€
+• Hotel Marstal Mon-Saturday from 16:30 €€

 There’s also an overview on the Visit Ærø website.